timescale/docs/timescaledb/how-to-guides/configuration/postgres-config.md

 # Manual PostgreSQL configuration and tuning

-If you prefer to tune the settings yourself, or are curious about the suggestions that `timescaledb-tune` comes up with, we elaborate on them here.
-Additionally, `timescaledb-tune` does not cover all settings you may need to adjust; those are covered below.
+If you prefer to tune settings yourself, or for settings not covered by `timescaledb-tune`, you can manually configure your installation using the PostgreSQL configuration file.

+## Editing the PostgreSQL configuration file
+In most installations, the PostgreSQL configuration file is located at `var/lib/

 ### Memory settings [](memory)